waimea-dt/dt-notes/docs/web/css/basics.md

 What's hard, in hacking as in fiction, is not writing, it's deciding what to write.

-!!!
-Info
+> [!Info]
-    The closer men came to perfecting for themselves a paradise, the more impatient they seemed to become with it, and with themselves as well.
+> The closer men came to perfecting for themselves a paradise, the more impatient they seemed to become with it, and with themselves as well.
 In the moment when I truly understand my enemy, understand him well enough to defeat him, then in that very moment I also love him.

 <div class="grid cards" markdown>